 The project also employs two Community Outreach Workers to support the project’s 75 trained volunteers – many of whom have themselves recovered from TB – who raise awareness of TB and provide treatment support at a local level by:

-- Identifying people showing possible TB symptoms and referring them to TB services
+- identifying people with possible TB symptoms and referring them to TB services

-- Supporting patients through their treatment by delivering Directly
+- supporting patients through their treatment by delivering Directly Observed Treatment (DOT) and distributing food and clothing.